Carbon-Labs/whitepapers/uto.md

 > The valuation of the token is locked in.

 The token valuation is real and locked into the contract, auditing this valuation is simple and can be done by anyone at anytime.
-The valuation is not prone to large swings, it is pegged to the ETH held within the contract.
+The valuation is not prone to large swings, it is pegged to the ZIL held within the contract.

 > The company who launches a UTO is motivated to increase the value of the tokens.

-Because the company who owns the UTO contract has to sell the tokens they hold to access the ETH, they have a strong incentive to ensure that the people see value in what they are doing and continue to buy more UTO tokens.
+Because the company who owns the UTO contract has to sell the tokens they hold to access the ZIL, they have a strong incentive to ensure that the people see value in what they are doing and continue to buy more UTO tokens.

 ## The Smart Contract <a name="smart-contract"></a>